rsunnam/OpenStudio-Measures/README.md

 ###OpenStudio Measures

-To copy a measure:
+**Copying An Unfinished Measure (one with measure.rb file only)**

-1. Open the measure directory and copy the contents of the `measure.rb` file
+1. Click on the measure directory and copy the contents of the `measure.rb` file
-2. Create a new measure in OS or PAT
+2. Create a new measure in OpenStudio or PAT
 3. Open the newly created measure.rb file and replace the code

+**Copying A Finished Measure (one with xml file and test folder)**

-(or fork and clone this repo)
+1. (or fork and clone this repo)

 Feel free to submit a bug or comment using the `Issues` link.